John Francis Mercer: Maryland planter

+Maryland politician

 Meanwhile, Mercer became one of Maryland's delegates to the Philadelphia Convention in 1787, but because he was opposed to centralization, withdrew before signing the Constitution.
-[He also represented fellow anti-ratification delegate George Mason as a private lawyer collecting debts owed to Mason by Maryland residents.]
+He also represented fellow anti-ratification delegate George Mason as a private lawyer collecting debts owed to Mason by Maryland residents.
 Mercer was also a delegate to the Maryland State Convention of 1788, to vote whether Maryland should ratify the proposed Constitution of the United States.
-He served terms in the Maryland State Assembly in 1788-89 and 1791-92 before being elected to represent Maryland in the United States House of Representatives from the second and third districts from 1792 to 1794, resigning on April 13, 1794.
-He again served in the Maryland House of Delegates (1800-1801) before winning election as the tenth Governor of Maryland (for two one-year terms) from 1801 to 1803.
+He served terms in the lower house of the Maryland State Assembly in 1788-89 and 1791-92.

+He was an unsuccessful candidate to represent Maryland's 3rd congressional district in 1789, but would later be elected to that district in 1792.
+He then represented the 2nd district from 1793 until his resignation on April 13, 1794.
+Despite owning slaves, Mercer was one of seven representatives to vote against the Fugitive Slave Act of 1793.